seeu-inspace/easyg/README.md

 - Insert a payload in the User-Agent, try with the match/replace rule
 - Other endpoints: pending review comments, feedback

-**DoS**
-- `%22%27%22%3E%3CMETA%20HTTP-EQUIV%3Drefresh%20CONTENT%3D1%3E%3F%3D` This could lead the page to refresh quickly and infinitely causing being blocked by a WAF and being a potential DoS.

 **Payloads**
 - HTML inj
   ```HTML